 The key here is business.
 In order to maintain tax-exempt, non-profit status, the HSCG must forward the business and industry of handcrafted soap and soapmaking.

-Technically, Associate Memberships are for those who are in the process of becoming Professional Handcrafters (defined as actually selling/marketing handcrafted soap or cosmetics).
-Five years seemed like a reasonable time to make the transition..
+Novice Memberships are for those who are in the process of becoming Professional Handcrafters (defined as actually selling/marketing handcrafted soap or cosmetics).
+A time period of five years has been deemed a reasonable amount of time to make this transition.

 What about hobbyist handcrafters, or people who make soap just for personal use?

 Although the HSCG supports all handcrafters of all levels, the purpose of the organization is to help the industry to grow.
 For this reason, those who make soap and cosmetics for a hobby and do not intend to ever sell their products would not qualify for membership.